 Today, many standards organizations issue certificates, such as organic, sustainable, recycled, fair trade, no animal testing, vegan, biodynamic, non-GMO, ethical labor, and quality assurances for electronic goods and components.
 Logos, labels, holograms, QR codes, and more recently SmartLabels, are used to inform the consumer and vendors of these standards, however these methods are susceptible to forgery.

 With Nexus, a digital certificate can be issued to the producer which is recorded on the blockchain.
 Furthermore, with the DAO (Decentralized Autonomous Organization) technology that we are developing, a DSO (Decentralized Standards Organization) formed of various voting groups, could help the organization of existing standards bodies.

 Different DSOs could issue certificates for the following products for example:

 - Agricultural Produce & Fish

 - Textiles & Leather

 - Electrical Goods and Components

-Below we will outline an example for a DSO called ‘FlyOrganic’, comprised of voting groups such as inspectors, consumers, ecologists, nutritionists, animal welfare, vendors, and farm owners, which would issue annual organic certificates to producers that reach the standards of the DSO.
+Below we will outline an example for a DSO called ‘FlyOrganic’, comprised of voting groups such as agricultural inspectors, consumers, ecologists, nutritionists, animal welfare, vendors, and farm owners, which would issue annual organic certificates to producers that reach the standards of the DSO.